-1. A new suspension criterion should be added to the Local Government Act 1995 that allows the Minister of Local Government to suspend a Council Member if they have been convicted of an offence against the Planning and Development Act, or the Building Act in the preceding five years.
+1. A new disqualification criterion should be added to the Local Government Act 1995 that disqualifies a person from serving as an Elected Member if they have been convicted of an offence against the Planning and Development Act, or the Building Act in the preceding five years.